201-WesamAlmasri/About-me-guessing-game/README.md

 This is a website about me with a guessing game.

+The Driver of the work is Doa'a Obedat and The Navigator of the work is Wesam Al-masri.
+The code was worked on together.

 The site has a sections about me, education, experience and top ten cities that I want to visit

 - The site will ask you about your name, so that it will interact with you as a human